 There are twelve individual tissue salts, created from the minerals identified by biochemists as the inorganic material needed by our bodies to function properly at a cellular level.
 Developed by the 19th century doctor and homeopath W. H. Schuessler, these remedies are effectively a refined system of mineral supplementation for the cells of our bodies.
 They are referred to as tissue salts, cell salts, mineral salts or Schuessler salts.
 Their homeopathic potency is usually 6x, the ‘x’ denoting the fact that the dose is a ‘material’ one, i.e. contains particles of the actual substance itself.

-Understanding what the individual salts do, and which aspects of ill-health they positively affect, is a very useful thing to know, thus I give talks on them and offer an accompanying low-cost pamphlet on their use.
-(See Talks page.)
-Having the tissue salts and knowing how best to use them is like having a troop of health allies ready at your disposal.
 As well as being available individually, tissue salts are also available in combinations aimed at particular conditions, with a letter of the alphabet assigned to each combination.
-Single salts and combinations are available to anyone over the counter of health and wholefood shops, as well as from homeopathic practitioners and pharmacies such as Helios, Ainsworth and Galen.
+Single salts and combinations are available to anyone over the counter of health and wholefood shops, as well as from homeopathic practitioners and pharmacies such as Helios, Ainsworth and Galen, and from many other online sources.

 As with any other kind of self-prescribing, the individual needs to understand the limits of what they are using and the necessity of seeking professional help if particular symptoms don’t clear up or get worse.
 The individual should also be aware of so-called ‘Red Flag’ symptoms – the signs that something serious may be developing or have occurred.
-This is not mentioned in order to scare, but to inform you: taking responsibility for your own health does not equate with abandoning good sense or standard medical care.
-I cover ‘Red Flag’ symptoms in my tissue salts talk and accompanying pamphlet.
+This is not mentioned in order to scare, but to inform you: taking responsibility for your own health does not mean abandoning good sense or standard medical care.

 When to consult a homeopath